 - Reduced Fee Unbundled Services: Weld County Legal Services applicants who do not qualify for free services but lack financial resources to hire an attorney will be referred to a list of local attorneys who agree to accept clients on a reduced-fee basis.
 The attorney may set his/ her reduced fees for the Weld County Legal Services client, and assist with unbundled services or full representation, whatever is agreed upon between the attorney and client.

 - For an example of Reduced Rates: A participating attorney accepting Reduced Fee cases may charge $100/hourly instead of the $200 (+/- ) hourly, and accept a retainer of $1,000 instead of the normal $2,500.
 This may not seem like much, but this reduction in rates can truly make a difference for those who otherwise cannot afford legal services.

 Other important items to note:

 WCLS has available resources for the attorneys to assist applicants with unbundled services.
-WCLS will provide forms for the following upon request:
+WCLS has state-approved forms and is happy to provide them upon request: